qc-design/plaquette/docs/dev/new_backend.rst

     get_sample(self) -> Tuple[List[Union[List[Any], Any]], Optional[List[None]]]

+There are additional optional backend methods and properties for certain backends:

-Remote backends may also implement the ``is_completed(self) -> List[bool]``
+* Remote backends may implement the ``is_completed(self) -> List[bool]``
-property that determines which jobs have been completed for the list of jobs submitted using the device.
+  property to determine which jobs have been completed for the list of submitted jobs;

-Simulator backends that allow obtaining the underlying quantum state may also either define a ``state(self) -> device.QuantumState`` property or maintain a ``self.state: device.QuantumState`` attribute to allow :class:`.Device` access the quantum state.
+* Simulator backends that allow obtaining the underlying quantum state may either define a ``state(self) -> device.QuantumState`` property or maintain a ``self.state: device.QuantumState`` attribute to allow :class:`.Device` access the quantum state;
+* Simulator backends may also either define a ``n_qubits(self) -> int`` property or maintain a ``self.n_qubits: int`` attribute to describe the number of qubits of the quantum circuit.

-Furthermore, all arguments and keyword arguments passed to :class:`.Device` upon creation are later passed to the underlying backend object.
-Therefore, custom methods and properties may also be implemented in new backends that may take arguments passed at the time of creation.
+Furthermore, all arguments and keyword arguments passed when creating a :class:`.Device` object are later passed to the underlying backend class.
+Therefore, methods and properties implemented in new backends may take custom arguments that can simply be passed when creating a device.

 If you have any questions or suggestions related to creating new backends, feel free to open a `new GitHub issue <https://github.com/qc-design/plaquette/issues/new/choose>`_!